Envek/rubyworld-keep-it-ruby/slides.md

 <div v-click="3" class="absolute bottom-260px right-120px rotate-10 text-xs p-1 bg-rose-900/25 border border-rose-500 text-center">Unpredictable<br/>latency<br/>here</div>

 <!--
 And there is kind of traditional way of doing it: upload image to the server, store it somewhere, generate all required thumbnails, store them somewhere, and then serve them to the user.
 I have implemented it once or twice long long time ago.
-And, believe me, it is not so easy as it sounds.
+And, believe me, it is not so easy as it sounds and have many places where things can go wrong.
 -->

 ---